The Christ College of Nursing and Health Sciences

 Source: 2016 (or latest year available) IPEDS

-- The nearest community college to The Christ College of Nursing and Health Sciences is Antonelli College-Cincinnati (1.2 miles away).
+- The nearest community college to The Christ College of Nursing and Health Sciences is Good Samaritan College of Nursing and Health Science (1.4 miles away).

 - College Location Mi.
 Students